lifan-yuan/PLMCalibration/README.md

 # PLMCalibration

-Code and data for paper "A Close Look into the Calibration of Pre-trained Language Models"
+Code and data for the ACL 2023 paper "A Close Look into the Calibration of Pre-trained Language Models"